 The Scripture is clear that I need to practice forgiveness.
 Jesus makes clear to us in Matthew 6:14-15 that God’s forgiveness of us is in some way dependent on our forgiveness of other people.
 But is my need to forgive others predicated on their seeking forgiveness, or should my forgiveness be unconditional?

-Those who would advocate conditional forgiveness will use passages like Matthew 18:15-17 where Jesus gives direction for dealing with a brother who sins against you.
+Those who would advocate conditional forgiveness will use passages like Matthew 18:15-17.
+Here Jesus gives direction for dealing with a brother who sins against you.
 You should attempt reconciliation one on one first, then with a few witnesses, and then before the whole church.
 And if reconciliation cannot be obtained, treat them as an unbeliever.
-This certainly seems to require something from the other party, but I’m not sure this passage is really talking about forgiveness.
-It seems more to be dealing with conflict in the body, something that should not be allowed to exist in the church.
+This certainly seems to require something from the other party.
+But I do not believe this passage is really talking about forgiveness.
+It seems more to be dealing with conflict in the body.
+Something that should not be allowed to exist in the church.

-On the other hand, those who advocate unconditional forgiveness will point to Jesus on the Cross, or Stephen at his stoning, who forgave those who were having them put to death.
+On the other hand, those who advocate unconditional forgiveness will point to Jesus on the cross.
+Or to Stephen at his stoning.
+In both cases they forgave those who were having them put to death.
 It is hard to see in this situations where there was any forgiveness requested by the ones being forgiven.
 Jesus, and Stephen, forgave even while they are being killed.